 Records documenting the Department's history are as diverse as the Department itself.
 Researching these records therefore requires careful planning.
 Records are not maintained in a single location but are found at numerous DOE and non-DOE sites across the country.
 Most recent records--and significant numbers of older collections--remain in the custody of DOE's program offices and field sites and are not readily accessible.
 The vast majority of older records, which were routine and of only temporary value, have been destroyed under National Archives and Records Administration-approved disposition schedules as part of the normal records management process.
 Many permanent records from the Department and its predecessor agencies, such as the Manhattan Engineer District and the Atomic Energy Commission, are at the National Archives and Records Administration.

 The Department supports exhibits, museums, and historic facilities across the country dedicated to displaying and interpreting the history of the Department and its scientific and technological missions and accomplishments.
 Public tours are also available at some of the Department's sites.
+Tours will be expanded as the new Manhattan Project park is implemented.
 Owning some of the twentieth century's most historically significant physical properties, the Department oversees a vigorous historic preservation program dedicated to preserving, interpreting, and making accessible to the public this material heritage.

 Questions about the history of the Department of Energy or one of its predecessor agencies should be directed to the Office of History and Heritage Resources at HistoryDivision@hq.doe.gov..